The New Oil

 The Three Types of Surveillance (According to Me)

-The most visible form of surveillance is what I call ”consented surveillance.”
+The most visible form of surveillance is what I call “consented surveillance.”
 This is when you knowingly and intentionally give up information.
-For example, if you sign up to both Amazon and eBay using the same email address, then you probably expect that any purchases made on either platform are automatically and easily tied back to you.
-As I said in the previous paragraph, Amazon and eBay may not be sharing your purchase history with each other, but they definitely share it with data brokers.
-Their automated systems easily correlate the two accounts and combine them.
+For example, if you sign up to both Amazon and eBay using your real name and address, then you probably won’t be too shocked when you start getting ads on Amazon for something that you searched for on eBay.
+Amazon and eBay may not be sharing your purchase history with each other, but they definitely share it with data brokers.
+Their automated systems easily correlate the two accounts (especially if you provide them with other similar information like the same email address and/or phone number) and combine them.